craftbrak/Clever-Party-Thrower/README.md

 ## Troubleshooting

-If you encounter any issues or need further assistance, consult the official documentation for each service or consult the project repository for additional support.
+If you encounter any issues or need further assistance, contact me